 Chancellor Shields failed to provide Sabina with the procedures for appeal as required.
 Why did he violate this policy?
 I think it was because he didn’t want Sabina to know her rights.
 I think he planned to violate a lot of policies in his attempt to railroad her and if she knew the policies she would be able to object to his violations.

 Policy allows that deliberations on an appeal for a tenured faculty member could take several months to complete.
 But it seems the administration wants to get Dr. Burton fired quickly and quietly without giving her fair due process.
-The administration has piled tons of bogus and false allegations and false testimony on Sabina’s head.
+The administration has piled tons of bogus and false allegations and false and un-crossed testimony on Sabina’s head.
 How can someone address so many bogus and false charges when their time to testify is arbitrarily limited to less than two hours and they are not given a chance to cross-examine hostile witnesses?

 – Will Sabina be fired on Bogus and False charges?